Mediating Parenting Plans

 MEDIATING PARENTING PLANS

-The legislature’s aim in requiring that the final agreed-upon arrangement is recorded in a written Parenting Plan is so as to prevent post-separation/divorce disputes arising between the parents.
-Post-dispute conflict can range from conflict on care and contact to conflict pertaining to day-to-day issues.
-A well-mediated Parenting Plan is one where the parents put in place a mechanism for dealing with potential disputes as and when the disputes arises.
+The advantage of having the parents’ final agreed-upon arrangement recorded in a written Parenting Plan is that this helps to prevent post-separation/divorce disputes arising between the parents.
+Post-divorce disputes range from conflicts on care and contact, to conflicts pertaining to parents’ decision-making powers, and general day-to-day issues.

 THE PURPOSE OF A PARENTING PLAN